 RDP resource enumeration and RDP file download.

-Based on the above connection flow, there are two deployment solutions:
+Based on the preceding connection flow, there are two deployment solutions:

-Stateless (Dual) gateway solution (Where the RDP resource enumeration and RDP file download happen through Authenticator gateway but RDP connection launch happens through RDP Listener gateway).
+Stateless (Dual) gateway solution - the RDP resource enumeration and RDP file download happens through the authenticator gateway but RDP connection launch happens through the RDP Listener gateway.

-Single gateway solution (Where the RDP resource enumeration, RDP file download, and RDP connection launch happen through the same gateway).
+Single gateway solution - the RDP resource enumeration, RDP file download, and RDP connection launch happen through the same gateway.

-After a successful login to the Gateway, user is redirected to the home page or external portal, which enumerates the remote desktop resources that the user can access.
+After a successful login to the gateway, the user is redirected to the home page or external portal, which enumerates the remote desktop resources that the user can access.